Colgate Logo

 2017 – 2018

-In 2017, the manufacturer decided to add some freshness to the logo, which changed the spelling “Colgate.”
-He lengthened and arched the “g” tail, creating a semblance of a smile.
-Although the experiment was not entirely successful, the designers supported this idea.
+In 2017, the manufacturer decided to add some freshness to the logo and changed the spelling of “Colgate.”
+He lengthened and arched the tail of the letter “g,” creating a semblance of a smile.
+Although the experiment was not entirely successful, the designers supported the idea.

 2018 – today

-The current logo features a combination of the 2009 and 2017 emblems, accompanied by a white smile under the word “Colgate.”
-This option looks friendly and accurately reflects the brand’s mission.
-The font belongs to the FreeSet studio, developed in 1992 by Manvel Shmavonyan and Tagir Safayev.
+The current logo combines the emblems from 2009 and 2017, with a white smile beneath the word “Colgate.”
+Such a version looks friendly and accurately reflects the brand’s mission.
+The font is part of the FreeSet studio and was developed in 1992 by Manvel Shmavonyan and Tagir Safaev.

 Font and Colors

-The Colgate brand immediately settled on a logo with the name of the toothpaste.
-The reason is the need not only for a colorful but also for an informative label on the product itself.
-Over the years of the brand’s existence, the logo has had several designs: each of them was dominated by the name, red background, and white letters.
-Starting in 2017, the developers noticed the similarity of the curved tail of the letter “g” with a white-toothed smile and implemented this idea.
+The Colgate brand immediately settled on a logo featuring the toothpaste’s name.
+The reason is the need for a colorful and informative label on the product itself.
+Over the years of the brand’s existence, the logo had several design variations: in each, the name, red background, and white letters dominated.
+Starting in 2017, the developers noticed the similarity of the curved tail of the letter “g” to a white-toothed smile and brought this idea to life.
 Later, they separated the graphic from the text.

-The typeface used in the Colgate logo is close to several types of fonts at once.
-It is as close as possible to FreeSet Demi Bold Oblique and Vera Sans Bold Italic, designed by Jim Lyles and published by Bitstream.
-The corporate palette consists of a combination of white and red colors.
+The font used in the Colgate logo is similar to several other types of fonts.
+It is most similar to FreeSet Demi Bold Oblique and Vera Sans Bold Italic, developed by Jim Lyles and published by Bitstream.
+The inscription’s palette consists of white and red.